Teknono/vue-calendar/README.md

-# necci-project
+# Vue Melting Pot

-> A Vue.js project
+> A kind of Lab project wich contain a lot of tries with the amazing Vuejs library

 ## Build Setup